Zren/Netbeans-Themes/ReadMe.md

 Open git console in src/ as it has it's own git repo.
 Create a branch based on the basetheme branch so any changes to it will chain down to your theme when Netbeans adds new configurable values.

 Edit the files in the src folder.
-When done, run the builder scripts in _tools.
+When done, run the builder scripts in the tools folder.
 It should automatically make/update an untracked folder called Themes.